Shipton Bellinger Primary School

 English at Shipton Bellinger Primary School

 Welcome to the English page of our school website.
 This is the place to come to find out more information about how we teach your child to read, write and communicate effectively.
-You will be able to find curriculum information, helpful links, homework support, our English policies and much much more...
+On this page, you will be able to find curriculum information, helpful links, homework support and our English policies.
+This information is just a snapshot of our English provision - please get in contact if you would like any additional information about English at Shipton.

 We believe passionately that true literacy is the ability to gain, utilise and communicate with powerful knowledge.
 This knowledge is our children’s key to the brightest and best future.
 Enjoyment of and engagement with English begins with a vibrant talk-based curriculum in the earliest days of EYFS and, through structured, sequential, rigorous teaching, it is carried with our Year 6 leavers through the rest of their lives.